CLOSING DAY – 3 Ways to Live Out Your Faith in the Real World

-Negotiations can be hard.
+Negotiations can be challenging.
 Especially when it is over something emotional like buying a new home.
-During our move to Atlanta, we found a house we really liked, but it was over-priced.
-After a long period of back and forth with a stubborn seller and a rude real estate agent, we finally agreed on a price.
+We found a house we really liked during our move to Atlanta, but it was over-priced.
+After a long back and forth with a stubborn seller and a rude real estate agent, we finally agreed on a price.

-I walked through the house just before closing and noticed water damage and a big hole in the laundry room drywall.
+Before closing, I walked through the house and noticed water damage and a big hole in the laundry room drywall.
 I was furious.
 Somehow the damage was missed in the inspection process, and the sellers didn’t disclose it to us.

 This was the last straw!